AndrewGEvans95/PonensPal/README.md

 Algorithms / Concepts Used: [Forward Chaining for Modus Ponens](https://en.wikipedia.org/wiki/Forward_chaining)

-Note: Initially I set out to write a simple REPL interpreter capable of parsing basic matrices and vector notation and do some funky linear algebra stuff.
-However, I got distracted.
+Note: Initially I set out to write a simple REPL interpreter capable of parsing basic matrices and vector notation and do some funky linear algebra stuff; however, I got distracted.

 Addtional notes: Create an llm from scratch where entire training set is missing one letter.
 E maybe?
 What would happen, would it still be able to "understand" lanuage?
 IDK another rabbit hole.